 People say, "You don't know what food tastes like until you try it."
-But even when you do try it, the food's flavor may vary, depending on time and circumstance and the disposition of the person who is tasting.
+But even when you do try it, the food's flavour may vary, depending on time, circumstance, and the disposition of the person who is tasting.

-If you ask a scientist what the substance of flavor is, he will try to define it by isolating the various components and by determining the proportions of sweet, sour, bitter, salty, and pungent.
-But flavor cannot be defined by analysis or even by the tip of the tongue.
-Even though the five flavors are perceived by the tongue, the impressions are collected and interpreted by the mind.
+If you ask a scientist what he substance of flavour is," he will try to define it by isolating the various components and by determining the proportions of sweet, sour, bitter, salty, and pungent.
+But flavour cannot be defined by analysis or even by the tip of the tongue.
+Even though the five flavours are perceived by the tongue, the impressions are collected and interpreted by the mind.